maurojs10/dotfiles/README.md

 # My Personal dotfiles Managed by chezmoi

 A collection of my personal configuration files for various tools that I use.

+> [!WARNING]
-> ⚠️ This repository is for my private use only and not intended for public distribution or use.
+> This repository is for my private use only and not intended for public distribution or use.

 <details>
 <summary><b>Installation on Windows</b></summary>